SatDSiG readiness for operators and counsel

 Satellite Data Security Act (SatDSiG)

-- •Data security requirements for sensitive imagery
+- •Data-security concepts and dissemination controls for sensitive imagery

 National Competent Authority (NCA)